Mazzaferno/Wiz-Light-Commands/README.md

-This is a very simple command line tool for controlling Wiz lights Via command line in Windows.
+This is a very simple command line tool for controlling Wiz lights in Windows.

 <b>Requirements:</b> Npcap <br>
   - the commands are sent to the lights via ncat commands. https://npcap.com/#download